ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: logical_name

     A string containing the logical name you specified when opening the current IVI session.
-You can pass a logical name to niScope_Init or niScope_InitWithOptions.
+You can pass a logical name to :py:meth:`niscope.Session.Init` or :py:meth:`niscope.Session._init_with_options`.
 The IVI Configuration  utility must contain an entry for the logical name.
 The logical name entry refers to a virtual  instrument section in the IVI Configuration file.
 The virtual instrument section specifies a physical  device and initial user options.

     The following table lists the characteristics of this property.